 I have a few favorite quirky German words.

 The first one is Zahnfleisch, which literally means “tooth meat” or “gums.”

 Another of my favorite words?
 Schneebesen.
 It literally translates to “snow broom,” but it means “whisk.”

 Since we’ve been living in a village with a name of mammoth proportions these past months, it’s no surprise when friends and family — who aren’t German — have a tricky time saying the name Oberammergau.
 We playfully instruct them to just say “O-gau” instead.

-Imagine my delight a few weeks ago, when I learned that Oberammergau is famous not only for its woodcarvings and Passion Play, but also a tongue-twister.
+Now, imagine my delight a few weeks ago, when I learned that Oberammergau is famous not only for its woodcarvings and Passion Play, but also its own tongue-twister.
 (If you’re curious, Germans call tongue-twisters Zungenbrecher, literally “tongue-breakers.”)